Recovery Starship (Casa D)

-Our program receives referrals from all community and county providers in Ventura.
+To Make Referrals: Our program receives referrals from all community and county providers in Ventura.
 We do require that members are enrolled with the VCBH team prior to admission.
 The majority of referrals go through Ventura County's COC (continuum of care) meeting, at which local providers discuss the best plan of action for each individual.
 We do require that members are enrolled with the VCBH team prior to admission, therefore, all members accepted to our program must be open to the county prior to, or upon, admission.

 We are a voluntary program (not locked), meaning that potential members agree with our program policies and treatment structure before making the decision to come to the program.
 The members must have had no recent history of significant violence and should be able to administer medication independently (with staff monitoring).
 We also require that our members are ambulatory - Brighter Tomorrows is ADA (Americans with Disabilities Act) approved and medical assisted devices are permitted.

-At Brighter Tomorrows we serve individuals with a serious and persistent mental illness who have been faced with multiple acute psychiatric hospital admissions.
+About the Program: At Recovery Starship, we serve individuals with a serious and persistent mental illness who have been faced with multiple acute psychiatric hospital admissions.
 In addition to this, we are staffed with a substance abuse specialist who facilitates groups 7 days a week and works with members on an individual basis to address those who struggle with substance abuse and other addictive behaviors.
 Our program has been known to work with individuals who have presented as a real challenge in terms of having continued difficulty residing in a community setting.
 We work collaboratively with the Ventura County Behavioral Health team, as well as with the court system (i.e. probation officers).